Information for applicants 2021/22

-This page provides information for prospective undergraduate students whose applications are being considered in the 2020/21 admissions cycle for entry in 2021 (or deferred entry in 2022).
+This page provides information for prospective undergraduate students whose applications are being considered in the 2021/22 admissions cycle for entry in 2022 (or deferred entry in 2023).
 Please refer to the Undergraduate Admissions website for more detailed information and key documents relating to written work submission, aptitude tests, and interview arrangements.
 The admissions process for 2021 is expected to run to the usual timeline with any changes due to COVID-19 highlighted in the University applicant guide.
+Admissions interviews will be held online.

 Important: The majority of communication from the College will be sent by email.
 Please check your nominated email address (the one you listed on your UCAS application at the time you submitted it) regularly.
 Some email providers might accidentally mark emails from the University as junk, so please check your junk mail or spam folder regularly or, if you are concerned, provide us with a replacement email address.
 Add ‘email@example.com’ to your email address book to assist in emails being delivered.